 Adjust Your Computer’s Position

 The number one culprit when it comes to vision problems in office workers is your computer.
 Computers are essential in office work.
 You can spend half a day just responding to emails!
 Imagine what that will do to your eyes!
 So how can you make sure you’re protecting your eyes in the office when you use your computer for all of your tasks?

 Computers are not evil.
 They just weren’t designed to be stared at for hours on end.
 There’s an easy fix to counter the effects of your computer.

 First, adjust your computer monitor’s position.
 For a more comfortable workday in front of your computer, place it at arm’s length away.
 Then make sure that your direct eye line falls somewhere two to three inches below the top of the monitor.
 You can do this by either adjusting the actual monitor or your chair.

-You will also want to tilt your screen slightly upward to get rid of any glare.
+You will also want to tilt your screen slightly upward to eliminate any glare.
 Glare is not only irritating, but it also interferes with what’s on the screen.
-It can also strain your eyes as they have to force themselves to focus on the contents on the screen and to ignore the glare.
+It can also strain your eyes as they have to force themselves to focus on the contents on the screen and ignore the glare.

 Next, you need to adjust the brightness on your computer.
 If you have it at 100 percent brightness, you need to lower it immediately.
 Bright lights emitting from your screens will only cause your eyes to fatigue.
 In the long run, this will make you less productive.

 Lower it to about 75 percent if you work in a brightly lit office.
 If you’re working in an office with more natural light or natural lighting, you may be able to get away with a brightness of 45 percent.
 Play around and find which brightness level is most comfortable for your eyes.